Sakimotor/muzak2vid/README.md

 # muzak2vid
-A half-assed ffmpeg script that converts an audio + image into a video.
+A WIP ffmpeg script that converts an audio + image into a video.